Joseroman12/nperrin/data/work/nobility.md

 ---
 pre-title: Work
-title: Nobility Technical advisor and Fullstack developer
+title: Technical advisor
 url: /work/nobility
-description: Norman Perrin work on Nobility
+description: Work as Technical advisor at Nobility
-date: 2019/07/23 00:00:00
+date: 2019/08/10 16:25:34
 ---

 [Nobility](https://www.nobilitytechnologies.com) is a small startup that is creating a Product while consulting for another companies.